Is Autism Common?

 Group Differences in ASD

-Among those 1 in 59 children, the CDC also reports breakdowns by gender, race and socioeconomic status.
-1 in 37 boys has a diagnosis of ASD compared to 1 in 151 girls.
+Among those 1 in 36 children with an autism diagnosis, the CDC also reports breakdowns by gender, race and socioeconomic status.
+Autism affects 4 in 10 boys, compared to 1 in 10 girls.
 Boys are four times more likely to be diagnosed by the age of 8 than girls.
 While it’s unclear why this occurs, there does seem to be a statistically higher prevalence in boys.

 Autism occurs in all racial, ethnic, and socioeconomic groups.
 There are no statistical differences in prevalence among these groups.
 However, there are large differences in how early and how often minority groups receive a diagnosis.
 Major disparities in access to early diagnosis and early intervention occur in minority and economically disadvantaged communities, particularly for Hispanic and Latino children.
-These differences can also translate into differences in educational and social outcomes for minority children with ASD.
+These differences can also translate into differences in educational and social outcomes for minority autistic children.

 Along with racial, ethnic, and socioeconomic differences, there also seem to be geographic differences in autism rates in the United States.
 In New Jersey, autism rates are as high as 1 in 34 children.